 Our medical staff provides quality and compassionate end-of-life care in partnership with each patient’s own physician.

-In each of the counties that we serve, there is an Associate Medical Director accessible to the needs of a patient no matter where they are.
+In each of the counties that we serve, there is a hospice physician accessible to the needs of a patient no matter where they are.
 Take a moment and learn about our skilled care professionals.

 Nancy Chorba, M.D.

 Dr. Chorba was born in Delaware and received her undergraduate degree from the University of Texas at Austin in medical technology.
 She graduated from the University of Texas Southwestern Medical School in 1990.
 Her residency and internship were at the Tallahassee Memorial Family Practice Program in Tallahassee, where she was chief resident.
 Dr. Chorba joined Big Bend Hospice full time as the assistant medical director, and in 2012, she became the medical director.
 She is board certified in hospice and palliative care by both the American Board of Hospice and Palliative Medicine and by the American Board of Family Medicine.

 What do you love about being a physician?
 Relationships with patients, families and staff